Tuesday, 10 December 2013

 Wednesday, 27 November 2013

 So much for meeting the new therapist today.
 As predicted, we were deluged in mountains of snow during the night.
-The weatherman got it right for once.
-Although I think, if given satellite feeds, computer analysis and a clear view of the sky I might have been able to see that massive snowfall coming too.
+The weatherman got it right for once—though I think with a clear view of the sky, even I could have seen this massive snowfall coming!

-My new revised plan for the day includes fuzzy slippers, hot cocoa, a potential Disney Universe grudge match and gratitude ……lots and lots of gratitude .
-For in this moment I am free of panic, depression and despair .
-This moment I will cling to in times that feel much darker.
-My thoughts and prayers are with you .
+My new revised plan for the day includes fuzzy slippers, hot cocoa, a potential Disney Universe grudge match, and gratitude... lots and lots of gratitude.
+For in this moment, I am free of panic, depression, and despair.
+This is the moment I will cling to in times that feel much darker.

 Monday, 25 November 2013